-Confidentiality: Maintain the highest level of confidentiality by not disclosing any information identifying persons served to others, including co-workers, unless: the person served consents in writing, or the disclosure is required by a court order, or the disclosure is made to emergency personnel in an emergency, or the suspicion of adult or child abuse or neglect, or person served threatens to harm self or others.
-Employees will access person served Protected Health Information (PHI) only when access to that information is necessary or disciplinary action will occur.
+- Business and Marketing Practices: Maintain accurate and complete records, data, and information owned, used, and managed by The Right Door for Hope, Recovery and Wellness.
+Maintain accurate books, records, and accounts to accurately and fairly reflect agency standing and activities.
+Cooperate fully and appropriately with internal and external audits, investigations, and reviews.
+Abide by fair hiring and staff managed practices, in accordance with agency policies, procedures, and state and federal labor laws. - Confidentiality: Maintain the highest level of confidentiality by not disclosing any information identifying consumers to others, including co-workers, unless the consumer consents in writing, or the disclosure is required by a court order, or the disclosure is made to emergency personnel in an emergency, or the suspicion of adult or child abuse or neglect, or consumer threatens to harm self or others.
+Employees will access consumer Protected Health Information (PHI) only when access to that information is a necessary part of their job function.
+Accessing consumer PHI for purposes other than to perform functions of your position may result in disciplinary action.
 Employees will be assigned roles in the Electronic Health Record appropriate to their job function.
-Employees who are or ever were a person served of organization services will not access their PHI without following disclosure policy.
-All requests to view PHI shall follow the disclosure procedures for accessing ones record.
-If you are aware or become aware of an acquaintance or family member that is served by our organization, you should notify the Compliance Officer so we can prohibit your access to that file.
+Employees who are or ever were consumers of agency services will not access their PHI.
+All requests to view PHI shall follow the disclosure procedures for accessing ones record as outlined in agency procedure.
+If you are aware or become aware of an acquaintance or family member that is served by our agency, you should notify the Compliance Officer.
+We may then prohibit your access to that file.

-Discrimination: Not discriminate on the basis of ethnicity, race, gender, sexual orientation, age, height, weight, religion, national origin, marital status, financial status, political belief, mental or physical ability, or any other preference or personal characteristic, condition or state.

-Competency: Employees shall accurately represent their education, training, experience, and competencies.
+- Discrimination: Avoid discrimination against, or refuse supports and services to, anyone based on race, color, gender, age, disability, religion, sexual orientation, height weight, political considerations, or financial status. - Competency: Employees shall accurately represent their education, training, experience, and competencies as they relate to profession or scope of practice.
 Diagnose, treat, or advise on problems within the boundaries and scope of any recognized competency.
-Take responsibility for enhancing professional knowledge, skills, & abilities, & actively improve competency.
-Abstain from use of legal or illegal drugs that impair ability to provide competent, safe and effective care.

-Conflict of Interest: Comply with organization policies & procedures regarding conflict of interest.
-Avoid & abstain from activities or decisions that constitute a conflict of interest.
-Avoid using professional relationship with person served to further your own interests.
-Avoid relationships with persons served that could impair professional judgment or exploit their trust & vulnerability.
-Employees who are certified as Notary Publics may witness documents ... in accordance with applicable state laws.
-The person who witnesses a document should be neutral & have no financial or other interest involved.

-Colleagues: Treat all colleagues & community partners with respect, fairness, courtesy and good faith.
+Take responsibility for enhancing professional knowledge, skills, and abilities, and actively improve competency through documented staff development plan - Conflict of Interest: Comply with agency policies and procedures regarding conflict of interest.
+Avoid and abstain from activities or decisions that constitute a conflict of interest.
+Avoid using professional relationship with consumer to further your own interests.
+Avoid relationships with consumers that could impair professional judgment or exploit their trust and vulnerability.
+Employees who are certified as Notary Publics may witness documents such as Power of Attorney, guardianship, advance directives and/or agency contracts for clients, personnel, and other stakeholders in accordance with applicable state laws.
+The person who witnesses a document should be neutral and have no financial or other interest involved. - Colleagues: Treat all colleagues and community partners with respect, fairness, courtesy and good faith.
 Participate in peer-review activities in a responsible, equitable manner.
-Avoid engagement in any form of harassment or discrimination.

-Marketing: Abide by organization policy & procedure on marketing by getting any created marketing or advertising material approved by the CEO or designee.
-Avoid false marketing.
-Ensure any photographs used of persons served have an accompanied organization release.
-Follow organization policy & procedure on social media, including never disclosing persons served information on social media channels without explicit permission and release.
+Avoid engagement in any form of harassment or discrimination, including sexual harassment. - Peer Support Specialists: In addition to the above, agency peer supports will abide by the Michigan Peer Support Specialist Code of Ethics.
+Certified Peer Specialists will maintain high standards of personal conduct in a manner that fosters recovery.
+Certified Peer Specialists will practice and promote Person Centered Planning and Self-Determination with those they serve.
+Certified Peer Specialists will advocate for the full integration and/ or re-integration of individuals into the communities of their choice and will promote the value of these individuals in those communities.
+Certified